solidi/learning-notes/interviews/questions.md

 1. To set expectations with compensation (a range is discussed)
     - LinkedIn now provides the range and total comp.
     - What is the range?
+    - Respect range, respect the process.
 1. Are you comfortable with the commute at this location?
     - Remote opportunity?
 1. How typically remove roadblocks for the team?
     - Agile process.
 1. How did you apply?
+1. Non-competes?
+1. Do you have experience in automated test strategies?
+1. Do you require sponsorship?

 ### Initial